GeoffVH/VR_RoboCopter/README.md

 ------------

 A VR project built by a team of 5, because we thought VR was fun.
 We were right.

-Project also allowed our team to practice SCRUM management.
+Project allowed our team to practice SCRUM management, in addition to teamwork on an actual project.